-Companies of all sizes use Twitter for a mixture of reasons, from advertising to customer service.
-The way your business uses Twitter will vary based on your goal, this is discussed in more detail below.
+Companies of all sizes use Twitter for a variety of reasons, from advertising to customer service.
+The way your business uses Twitter will vary based on your goals.

 The first task in getting your business on Twitter is making your account.
 When making your account, it is essential to create a unique username—or as its named in Twitter: your "handle," because it is public and will be what consumers use to distinguish your business.

 Hopefully, your business name will be available (Tribute Media's handle for instance is @tributemedia), but in the event that it is not available, you'll need to create something that will be recognizable to your customers (for instance, a restaurant named 'In A Pickle' located in Waltham needed to utilize @inapicklerest).